 If, for some reason, we can't help you, we know some other organisations that can:

-The Association of Disabled Professionals has written and produced a plain English Resource Guide, Directory of Support and Quick Reference guide to support disabled people who want to set up in business.
+The Association of Disabled Professionals (ADP) has written and produced a plain English Resource Guide, Directory of Support and Quick Reference guide to support disabled people who want to set up in business.

-In addition to offering legal and accountancy services they help businesses establish their online presence.
+The Company Warehouse offer free business consultancy to anyone who registers with them.
+They specialise in company formations and business registrations and can advise young people on the best legal structure for their new business.
 As a UK tag holder they manage domain names and have an in house team of web developers, designers and consultants who can help young people to get their businesses online.
-Tel: 0800 0828 727
+0800 0828 727

 Fredericks Foundation provides small loans to help people start or grow their business when they can’t access traditional funding.
 Their loans come with the offer of a free business mentor.

 With Great Business, you can find the information and practical support you need to make your new venture a success, as well as be connected to expert advice to grow your enterprise.
 0300 456 3565